EEM0N/custom-scheduler-in-kubernetes/README.md

 The ClusterRole is designed to ensure the custom scheduler has the necessary privileges to perform its scheduling and management tasks.

+## ClusterRoleBinding

+### 1. **ClusterRoleBinding for custom-k8s-scheduler as kube-scheduler**

+This **ClusterRoleBinding** grants the **custom-k8s-scheduler** **ServiceAccount** the necessary permissions from the **custom-k8s-scheduler** ClusterRole.
+It allows the custom scheduler to interact with resources like nodes, pods, events, leases, and more, which is required for scheduling tasks and managing cluster resources effectively.

+### 2. **ClusterRoleBinding for custom-k8s-scheduler as volume-scheduler**

+This **ClusterRoleBinding** binds the **custom-k8s-scheduler** **ServiceAccount** to the **system:volume-scheduler** role.
+This grants the custom scheduler the necessary permissions to handle volume-related scheduling operations, ensuring the scheduler can make decisions about where volumes should be bound within the cluster.